 To do this, you’re going to need one of those DIY software solutions mentioned earlier.
 You’re also going to need to find a web host that supports PHP and MySQL.
 The advantage is that rather than investing a couple hundred dollars in equipment, you can opt for monthly subscription instead.

-We have several web hosting reviews that meet the requirements.
 Some of our favorite options include GreenGeeks, DreamHost and Bluehost.
 You could also go with a dedicated virtual private server (VPS) host like Digital Ocean.

 Once you’ve picked your host, installation is usually pretty simple.
 With OwnCloud, for example, you only need to upload the web installer file.
 You’ll also need to purchase a URL to access your files remotely.
 Installation should only take a few minutes and the web installer will do most of the work, so you don’t need to have any particular technical expertise.

 Whether the thought of data breaches keeps you up at night or you just want more ready (and faster) access to your files, setting up a personal cloud storage network might be a good move to make.
 Thanks to a competitive landscape, the process has become relatively user- and budget-friendly.
 You don’t need to be an IT engineer or a have a several thousand dollars to get up and running.

 Personal cloud storage solutions like the Seagate Personal Cloud Home Media Storage Device are can be had for under a couple hundred dollars, saving you from recurring charges while letting you stream video and music to your laptops, mobile devices and smart TVs.